The Strata of Many Truths

 May 17, 2017 - July 16, 2017

 The Vienna Model: Housing for the Twenty-First-Century City shines the spotlight on sixty prototypical projects from the last hundred years, with a special focus on the public art that has complemented the city’s housing since the First Republic.
-Today about 60% of the Viennese population live in municipally built, owned or managed housing and the city clearly controls its housing market.
-This is a different condition than exists in the United States where, in most cases, the private market is the provider of housing and is relied upon even to rehabilitate existing neighborhoods and create new communities.
 To expand this architectural and urban discussion, the curators invited Vancouver and Vienna based artists and cultural researchers Sabine Bitter and Helmut Weber to look at these communal spaces and concepts and speculate on how they resonate within artistic and cultural practices.
 Their selection of art projects and public works will accompany, reflect upon, and contextualize the selected examples and also shape the format of the exhibition and publication.

 Vancouver in the Seventies

 The exhibition featured 400 photographic gems from the Vancouver Sun newspaper collection, as well as several 1970s artefacts from the Museum’s collection.
 These stunning shots illustrated an intense period of self-discovery and growing up for Vancouver.
 They captured the beauty of everyday events and chronicle the drama of pivotal moments that continue to shape the city.

 All Together Now: Vancouver Collectors and Their Worlds

 All Together Now: Vancouver Collectors and Their Worlds featured 20 beautiful, rare, and unconventional collections, with something for everyone including corsets, prosthetics, pinball machines, taxidermy, toys, and much more.
 In this exhibition both collector and collected were objects of study, interaction, and delight.